Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 - Dwarves - private short people who live underground.

 - Fairies - beautiful creatures who are quite vain.
-Without special milk that allows you to see them, they appear as bugs and butterflies.
+They appear as bugs and butterflies without special milk that allows you to see them.

 - Goblins - evil creatures that come out on the Midsummer's Eve.